SteveSmith16384/SplitScreenFPSEngine/readme.md

-# Multiplayer Voxel World
+# Split Screen FPS Engine

 By Steve Smith - https://twitter.com/stephencsmith

 ## Description
-This is an engine for creating same-screen multiplayer games in a voxel world.
+This is an engine for creating split-screen 3D multiplayer FPS games.

 ## Current Status
 Very early in development.

+## Using the Engine
+Take a look at the included project Split-Screen Tower Defence.

 ## Credits